MicrosoftDocs/learn/learn-pr/sqlserver/automatically-tune-sql-server-on-linux/includes/3-exercise-monitor-sql-performance-in-linux.md

     cd Downloads
     ```

-1. To check your version of Azure Data Studio, next list the files in the **Downloads** folder, by typing the following command, and then pressing Enter:
+1. To check your version of Azure Data Studio, list the files in the **Downloads** folder, by typing the following command, and then pressing Enter:

     ```bash
     ls
     ```

-1. To install Azure Data Studio, type the following command, replacing **&lt;version&gt;** with the file version number of the **.rpm** file in the Downloads directory, and then press Enter:
+1. To install Azure Data Studio, type the following command, replacing `<version>` with the file version number of the **.rpm** file in the Downloads directory, and then press Enter:

     ```bash
     sudo yum install azuredatastudio-linux-<version>.rpm